Bronx Bankruptcy Lawyer Jayson Lutzky

-Chapter 7 is often referred to as the “fresh start” bankruptcy it eliminates all of your unsecured debts and is over in three to six months.
+Chapter 7 is often referred to as the “fresh start” bankruptcy.
+It eliminates all of your unsecured debts and is completed in three to six months.
 It remains the most commonly filed form of bankruptcy: of the 794,960 cases filed in 2016, 490,365 were for Chapter 7.

 Overall benefits of Chapter 7

 The main reason why Chapter 7 is more popular than Chapter 13 is that it is over quickly, and all debts are discharged except for secured debts and certain obligations such as child support, tax arrears, and student loans.
 Additional benefits include:

 - There are no limits on the amount of debt that can be discharged while you are prevented from filing for Chapter 13 if you owe more than $394,725 in unsecured debt and $1,184,200 in secured debt.

 - You are not required to repay your debts in a three to five-year repayment plan.

 - In most cases, any assets you acquire after filing cannot be seized.

 One of the biggest myths about filing for Chapter 7 is that all your property will be seized and sold to repay your creditors.
 The truth is that there are generous exemptions that allow you to keep most, if not all, of your assets.
 In New York, you are allowed to choose between state and federal exemptions.

 New York state exemptions include:

 - Property valued at up to $82,775, $137,950, or $165,550, depending on where you live.
 If you don’t own a home, then you may exempt $5,000 in cash.